atom-box/My-Learning-Tracker/README.md

 # Tracker for School Nights
 ----
-A checklist for mastering Symfony (and OOP PHP in general)
+A collection of resources for mastering Symfony (and OOP PHP in general)
 <br>

 ----